Friday, 10 July 2009

 Gordon and Sarah's reception on the morning of [London] Pride 2009 was clearly enjoyed by the great, the good and the celebrity gay men and lesbians.

-40 years on, Remember Stonewall - the bar where a leather dyke was arrested for wearing 3 items of 'mens' clothing, that initiated the riots and sent Stonewall into the history books.
-The queens who then picked up their handbags and toook to beating the police at their own game, by beating them.
+- the bar where a leather dyke was arrested for wearing 3 items of 'mens' clothing, that initiated the riots and sent Stonewall into the history books.
+The queens who then picked up their handbags and took to beating the police at their own game, by beating them.

-40 years on.
-Remember Stonewall.
-It was Sylvia Rivera, trans person extraordinaire, and merely a 17-year-old Puerto Rican-Venezuelan trans woman who threw one of the first Molotov cocktails, out in Christopher Street.
-Have you seen the grainy black and white film images of Sylvia Rivera, in that truly outrageous knitted lycra body suit, which I have always presumed was the colour of silver when she dressed that morning, grabbing the mic on the stage of an early Gay Activists Alliance stage at Pride circa 1971.
-If you haven't, and your trans, do.
+Have you seen the grainy black and white film images of Sylvia Rivera, in that truly outrageous knitted lycra body suit, which I have always presumed was silver when she dressed that morning,.
+She also had another, one I have presumed was red - but there she is - grabbing the mic on the stage of an early Gay Activists Alliance stage at a Gay Pride march circa 1973.
+If you haven't seen the film, and you are trans, then watch it now.
 Not only does the lycra suit grow both larger and dirtier, as the day goes on, but Sylvia grows with it.
 Smaller , physically, compared to it, but very so much larger in stature and shouting her lungs out for Trans Pride.

-Moonflowrr, of whom I am a big fan, writes on her blog 'Transpolical' on Wednesday, June 17, 2009, of Sylvia, Marsha P. Johnsone.
-Miss Major and their friends, and says "The Stonewall Girls and Guys?
-They virtually all feel they've been co-opted and tossed away by the modern day movement like a used condom."
+Moonflower, of whom I am a big fan, writes on her blog 'Transpolical' on Wednesday, June 17, 2009, of Sylvia Rivera, Marsha P. Johnsone, Miss Major and their friends, and says

-Back in London Pride 2009, in fact, I wasn't there.
-Living over 200 miles away, with train tickets costing a minimum of £61 for weekend travel, even if booked in advance, it would have contributed to breaking the bank.
-Being even a little disabled and unable to walk the distance is also a big issue.
+Back in London, at Pride 2009, in fact I wasn't there.
+Living over 200 miles away, with train tickets costing a minimum of £61 for weekend travel, even if booked in advance, it could have contributed to breaking the bank.
+Being unable to walk the distance is also a big issue.
 Why would I want to attend Pride to sit in a bus?
 Take a wheelchair, someone says.
-As someone who also cannot push themselves in a chair, even getting a chair on the train is hard, then making my way on London Transport (no tube acess, and buses that don't stop!) , before begging people to push me, and much as though I would grateful if anyone would push me.
-I never get to speak to them - because theyare all 'up there' and I am 'down here'.
-Get lost, I'm prouder than that.
+As I cannot push myself in a chair, even getting on a train would be a nightmare.
+If I had made it as far as London, transport would be impossible(no tube access, and buses that don't stop!).
+I would have had to beg people to push me along the march route, and much as though I would be very grateful if someone did push me, the 'they are all up there and I am down here' wheelchair position makes conversation impossible.
+So - now you know, why I would not and still do not go to Pride.

-So, if anyone out there has some photo's of OUR presence at pride 2009, and the trans people in them are happy to be seen, then let me have them, I'll make sure we are seen here, and on the Press for Change website; ww.pfc.org.uk
+So, if anyone out there has some photo's of OUR presence at Pride 2009, and the trans people in them are happy to be seen, then let me have them, I'll make sure we are seen here, and on the Press for Change website; ww.pfc.org.uk

 share this: facebook